- Ground Production

 Fusarium wilt, leaf and flower spot, and powdery mildew are problems for Coriandrum.
 Outdoors, caterpillars feeding on the foliage can also be pests.

-An annual that grows about 20-48” tall belonging to the Carrot family, dill has ornamental flowers, aromatic value and culinary uses for the foliage.
+An annual that grows about 20-48” tall which belongs to the Carrot family, dill has ornamental flowers, aromatic value and culinary uses for the foliage.
 They like full sun and moist, medium-heavy soil that drains well.
 Plant dill in a sheltered location to protect it from the wind, staking if necessary once the plant reaches 18” or taller.
 It will cross pollinate with Fennel planted nearby.

 Start dill from seed; it does not tolerate transplanting well.
 Avoid overcrowding by thinning seedlings when they reach 12” tall.
 Pruning in the summer can promote new growth.